Microsoft Software End of Support

 - Technical support for any on-going issues

 Additionally, users can begin to experience functionality problems due to incompatibility with newer software or systems, and the number of tickets raised will increase the workload of the wider IT team.

-End of Support Timeline
+Microsoft End of Life Timeline

 Trustmarque and Microsoft have a 30-year relationship which has seen us grow into one of their most trusted partners and today we hold multiple gold and silver accreditations.
 We continually strive to successfully deliver the right IT products and solutions to meet our NHS, Public Sector and corporate customers’ needs.

 Our in-house teams of qualified Microsoft experts have specialisms across the many different areas of the Microsoft world: from access to new software and the latest licensing updates; expert delivery architects and engineers to specialist technical support and services programmes.

 Trustmarque’s cloud team has a wide and complementary range of skills and experience.
 Drawn from both the public and private sectors, our team has varied backgrounds including development and infrastructure, solution architects and BI and Analytics specialists.
 We draw on their expertise, skills and capability to transform organisations into the cloud and deliver better outcomes.

 Trustmarque Services to support your End Of Support upgrades

 Migrating to the cloud can bring with it a myriad of benefits; flexibility, cost-effectiveness, greater security [...]